-(a) The differences between book-basis and tax-basis unrealized appreciation/(depreciation) are attributable primarily to the recognition for tax purposes of unrealized gains/losses on certain derivative instruments and the tax deferral of losses on wash sales.
+(b) The differences between book-basis and tax-basis unrealized appreciation/(depreciation) are attributable primarily to the recognition for tax purposes of unrealized gains/losses on certain derivative instruments, the tax treatment of passive foreign investment companies (PFICs), and the tax deferral of losses on wash sales.

 For tax purposes, net realized capital losses may be carried over to offset future capital gains, if any.
 Funds are permitted to carry forward capital losses for an indefinite period, and such losses will retain their character as either short-term or long-term capital losses.
-As of December 31, 2020, the Portfolio did not have any capital loss carryforwards.
+As of December 30, 2020, the Portfolio had a net short-term capital loss carryforward of \$1,878,991 and a net long-term capital loss carryforward of \$35,419,269, which may be carried forward for an indefinite period.

-During the current fiscal year, permanent differences primarily due to the disallowance of a net operating loss resulted in a net increase in distributable earnings and a net decrease in additional paid-in capital.
-These reclassifications had no effect on net assets.
+During the current fiscal year, there were no permanent differences that resulted in adjustments to distributable earnings or additional paid-in capital.